railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 * Cancelling an operation.

 You place barcodes on the production orders on the machines or operators and a form of barcodes representing the events.
-To print barcodes select the events using the menu *Manufacturing > Configuration > Codes from start to finish*.
+To print barcodes select the events using the menu :menuselection:`Manufacturing --> Configuration --> Codes from start to finish`.
 Then click for printing the barcodes for the selected events.
 You can do the same for printing barcodes for the workcenters using the menu *Manufacturing > Configuration > Workcenters*.

 Using the system these operations don't need data to be entered on the keyboard.
-To use these barcodes, open the menu *Manufacturing > Barcode events*.
+To use these barcodes, open the menu :menuselection:`Manufacturing --> Barcode events`.
 You must then scan, in order:

 #.
 The barcode of the production order,